Functional Gaussian approximations on Hilbert-Poisson spaces: Preliminaries

 \subsection{Gaussian measures and Stein's method}

 \\ In this section, we introduce Gaussian measures, the associated abstract Wiener spaces and Stein characterization of Gaussian measures.
 The theory will be presented within a general Banach space setting.
+Note that at the end of this section and beyond that, we will assume any target Gaussian measure under consideration is defined on a Hilbert space such as $K$ above.
 Standard references for Gaussian measures and abstract Wiener spaces are the monographs \cite{bogachev:1998:gaussian-measures,kuo:1975:gaussian-measures-banach}, while Stein's method for Gaussian measures has been developed by Shih in \cite{shih:2011:steins-method-infinite-dimensional} (see also Barbour's earlier work~\cite{barbour:1990:steins-method-diffusion} for the special case of Brownian motion).